HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_06/Check_Points_Ch06.md

 -------------
 ```

-Stack content just before return from the max-method, max have done some writing in the memory now:
+Stack content just before return from the max-method that now have done some writing in the memory:
 ```
 |           |
 | max     0 |